kecman/view/PLAN.md

 - [Bindings] Can these declarations have notes?
 Check Preload.jai?
 - [Bindings] Write a function to print in wkt format? simpler custom format?
 - [Bindings] Add libIGL bindings?
-- [Bug] Fix camera frustrum contain all visible items
-- [Bug] Fix memory leaks, need to use a new version of valgrind for --keep-debuginfo=yes option but it seems like getting to show line numbers properly isn't working
 - [Bug] ImGui bindings for unix don't write declare CreateContext arguments #c_call

 ## Miscellaneous